jeffbonnes/titanium_documentation/source/en/remote_data.md

 ## File upload

 Assuming you have a server-side service which accepts file uploads, you should find upload fairly straightforward.
 Titanium handles the setting of headers and marshaling POST parameters for you, so you simply need to pass a Titanium [blob](http://en.wikipedia.org/wiki/Blob_(computing)) object to `send()`.
-A blob is returned by many different Titanium APIs, including `Ti.Filesystem.File.read`.
+A blob is returned by many different Titanium APIs, including `Titanium.Filesystem.File.read`.
 Below, you will find an example of how you might select a photo from the device photo gallery, and upload that blob to a web service:

 	Titanium.Media.openPhotoGallery({